2019 Novel Coronavirus Situation Summary

 - Parks buildings

-Anoka County facilities will remain closed until Monday, May 4.
+All other Anoka County facilities will remain closed until further notice.

-Even though face-to-face visits have been eliminated for now, we are still available to help you via email, phone and virtual visits.
+Even though face-to-face visits have been eliminated for now, we are still available to help you via email, phone and online.

 If you know the department you need to speak with, please navigate to their page or click the link below to see a list of specific closures, service delivery modifications, contact information, and instructions.
 Otherwise, please call our main number, 763-324-4000 and someone will direct your call.